Education

 How to Create an Infographic Syllabus With Piktochart (Plus Templates)

-When you think of a syllabus, what comes to mind?
+When you think of a course syllabus, what comes to mind?

-Keep reading for infographic syllabus examples, templates, and tips from teachers who have created their own infographic syllabus with Piktochart.
+An infographic syllabus teaching template can be so much more than that!
+Learn about infographic course syllabus templates, examples, and tips from teachers who have created their own academic coursework infographic syllabus with Piktochart.

 Create a free Piktochart account so you can easily follow along and get access to the high-quality version of the templates we’re featuring below.